These internet pages have been developed to give more information on the following, please click in the links to find out more:

 Some victims of disability hate crime are helping us in our campaign and have recorded short adverts about their experiences which will be played on CFM Radio.
 We don’t want anyone to suffer in silence, so if you or anyone you know has been a victim of hate crime, then contact police immediately, so that we can support victims and bring offenders to justice.

-You can also report an incident by attending a Third Party Reporting Centres in locations across the county which offer a safe, neutral location where victims or witnesses can report an incident without having to speak directly to a police officer.
+You can also report an incident by attending a Hate Incident Reporting Centres in locations across the county which offer a safe, neutral location where victims or witnesses can report an incident without having to speak directly to a police officer.

 Please Select Here to listen to our other CFM adverts with people's stories & experiences